 Header Bidding started exploding in popularity in 2015 and has quickly become the preferred ad serving approach for publishers keen to earn more from their ad inventory.
 The rate of adoption of Header Bidding says a lot about how effective it is at driving revenue gains, but nothing is perfect.
-Like anything in business, there are both disadvantages and advantages of Header Bidding.
-Overall it is a great solution, but it isn’t for every site.
+Like anything in business, there are both disadvantages and advantages of Header Bidding for publishers.
+Overall it is a great solution, but it isn’t suitable for every site.
 Understanding the benefits and drawbacks is key to making informed choices about whether Header Bidding is right for your website.

 In March 2019, 79.2% of the internet’s most popular 1,000 sites that sell programmatic ads used Header Bidding.

-What are the advantages of Header Bidding?
+What are the advantages of Header Bidding for publishers?

 Exposure to more advertisers

-- More auction pressure throughout the session – As users see more ad impressions, high bidders will reach their per user frequency caps and stop bidding.
+- More auction pressure throughout the session – As users see more ad impressions, high bidders will reach their per-user frequency caps and stop bidding.
 Exposing your inventory to more buyers helps ensure that higher bids are received for every impression, not just the first served in each session.

 Equal opportunity to bid

 Old waterfall ad serving set-ups did not give all Networks/Exchanges a look on every impression.
 The SSP at the top of the waterfall would have the opportunity to buy every impression, then pass those they didn’t bid on to the second SSP in the chain.
 They would then buy the impressions they wanted and pass the remainder on to the third, and so-on down the chain.
-This would mean that those further down the chain wouldn’t get the chance to buy some impressions even if they were willing to pay more than those ahead of them.
+This would mean that those further down the chain wouldn’t get the chance to buy some impressions, even if they were willing to pay more than those ahead of them.

 Header Bidding requests offer the impression to all bidders at once, giving each bidder an equal look at every impression.
 This ensures that every possible higher bid is taken into account.